-The information required by this Item will be set forth in our Proxy Statement and is incorporated in this report by reference.
+The information required by this Item will be set forth in the section headed "Security Ownership of Certain Beneficial Owners and Management" in our Proxy Statement and is incorporated in this report by reference.

-Information regarding our equity compensation plans will be set forth in our Proxy Statement and is incorporated in this report by reference.
+Information regarding our equity compensation plans will be set forth in the section headed "Executive Compensation" in our Proxy Statement and is incorporated in this report by reference.